Jump to:

 What to Serve with Frikadellen

-The larger frikadellen are commonly served with pan roasted potatoes or German potato salad, pasta salad, mixed salad, steamed vegetables.
+The larger frikadellen are commonly served with pan roasted potatoes or German potato salad, pasta salad, mixed salad, cucumber salad, steamed vegetables or braised red cabbage.
 In sandwich form they are presented on Kaiser rolls with mustard, frequently garnished with radishes or fried onions.

-The bite-sized frikadellen are commonly served for Brotzeit along with the Schnittlauchbrot and accompanied by beer mustard and radishes.
-Both the small red ones and thinly sliced/spiraled white radish called ‘Münchner Bierradi’ (Munich beer radish) are traditioanl.
+The bite-sized frikadellen are commonly served for Brotzeit along with the Schnittlauchbrot and accompanied by German horseradish sauce, beer mustard and radishes.
+Both the small red ones and thinly sliced/spiraled white radish called 'Münchner Bierradi' (Munich beer radish) are traditioanl.

 Bierradi is the best known Bavarian radish variety, tastes peppery and pairs extremely well with beer and soft pretzels.
 The digestive juices it contains are known to help with overindulgence.
 One of these things where unless you try it, you will not believe it.